8 Minute Read

-If you’re married, you and your spouse need to sit down and get on the same page about money.
+You need to get on the same page with money, so set goals together and dream about what the future will look like.
 Remember: If the two of you are one, your bank accounts should be one too!
 It’s no longer your money or my money—it’s our money.

 And if you’re single, find someone who can act as your accountability partner and help you stick to your goals!

 3. Every month is different.

 Some months you’ll have to budget for things like back-to-school supplies or routine car maintenance.
 Other months you’ll be saving for things like vacations, birthdays and holidays.
 Regardless of the occasion, make sure you prepare for those expenses in the budget.
 Don’t let these special occasions sneak up on you.
 (Hint: Christmas is in December again this year, guys!)

 Be sure to adjust your budget each month as things change.
 Make a savings fund you can stash cash in throughout the year.
 When you don’t have a plan, you’re going to be stressed.
 And that takes all the fun out of giving and celebrating.
 No one wants that!

 4. Start with the most important categories first.

 Giving and saving are at the top of the list, and then comes the Four Walls—food, shelter and utilities, basic clothing and transportation.
 Once your true necessities are taken care of, you can fill in the rest of the categories in your budget.